Bhdzhdz/intelligent_robotics_course_project/experiments/README.md

 Roomba.
 We will check that the Roomba is moving towards the expected position.

-The Roomba will move forward for the following distances: 20 cm, 40 cm, 60 cm, 80 cm, 100 cm.
+The Roomba will move forward for the following distances: 60 cm, 80 cm, 100 cm.

 We will repeat the experiment three times for each distance.
 We will take the mean of the three measurements to calculate the error.